-2.4 Write-Protect (WP)
+2.5 Write-Protect (WP)

-This pin can be connected to either Vss or Vcc.
-Internal pull-down circuitry on this pin will keep the device in the unprotected state if left floating, however, floating this pin is not recommended for most applications.
-If tied to Vss, normal memory operation is enabled (read/write the entire memory 0000-FFFF).

-If tied to VCC, write operations are inhibited.
-Read operations are not affected.
+This pin must be connected to either Vss or Vcc.
+If tied to Vss, write operations are enabled.
+If tied to Vcc, write operations are inhibited, but read operations are not affected.

 3.0 FUNCTIONAL DESCRIPTION